Michael D. C. Drout

 Michael D. C. Drout (/draʊt/; born 3 May 1968) is an American Professor of English and Director of the Center for the Study of the Medieval at Wheaton College.
-He is an author and editor specializing in Anglo-Saxon and medieval literature, science fiction and fantasy, especially the works of J. R. R. Tolkien and Ursula Guin.
+He is an author and editor specializing in Anglo-Saxon and medieval literature, science fiction and fantasy, especially the works of J. R. R. Tolkien and Ursula K. Le Guin.

 Career

 Drout holds a PhD in English from Loyola University Chicago (May 1997), an MA in English from the University of Missouri (May 1993), an MA in Communication from Stanford University (May 1991), and a BA in Professional and Creative Writing from Carnegie Mellon University.

 He is best known for his studies of J. R. R. Tolkien's scholarly work on Beowulf and the precursors and textual evolution of the essay Beowulf: the Monsters and the Critics, published as Beowulf and the Critics by J. R. R. Tolkien (2002), which won the Mythopoeic Award for Scholarship in Inklings Studies, 2003.

 He is the editor of the J.R.R.
 Tolkien Encyclopedia: Scholarship and Critical Assessment (2007), a one-volume reference on Tolkien's works and their contexts.

-With the Tolkien scholars Douglas Anderson and Verlyn Flieger, he is co-editor of Tolkien Studies: An Annual Scholarly Review, (Volumes 1–7, 2004–2010).
+With the Tolkien scholars Douglas Anderson and Verlyn Flieger, he is co-editor of Tolkien Studies, (Volumes 1–7, 2004–2010).

 Books

-Books written or edited by Michael Drout include:
+Books written or edited by Drout include: